wb14123/blog/jekyll/_posts/2013-11-16-Fetch-Popular-Erlang-Modules-by-Coffee-Script.markdown

 There are some tricks:

-* Use environment variables to config secret things such as database password, OAuth client secret and so on.
+* Use environment variables to configure secret things such as database password, OAuth client secret and so on.
 * Use Express as the static file server.
 * Set timeout to update every day.
 * Use redirect to force the user to visit through my custom domain name.